 This travel time contains time when we are not taking photos, just walking/ driving.
 Each location contains multiple walkable backdrops to choose from.

 Time allotted: An optimal photo session means 45 minutes per location, plus driving time.
-Why so long?
-Well, it takes a while to settle in and get comfortable.
-Honestly, it takes a while to warm up! (for my cheat-sheet guide how to avoid awkward wedding photos, check out the article linked below!)
+It takes a while to settle in, get comfortable, and warm up! (for my cheat-sheet guide how to avoid awkward wedding photos, check out the article linked below!)

 During this time, I’m reading you and figuring out what poses and prompts elicit the best reactions.
 My goal is to create photos that look like you, so it takes a little time to tap into the natural chemistry of each unique couple I work with.